lcp

 Teriyaki noodles aren’t complicated, and that’s exactly why they work.
 You can switch up the protein, change the vegetables, make it spicy, or keep it mild.
 The fun lies in trying different combinations until you find your favorite.

 Some nights you may want chicken and broccoli, other nights maybe it’s tofu and snap peas.
-Your takeout or at-home teriyaki bowl is a creative mealtime option, ready to satisfy different cravings.
+Your takeout or at-home teriyaki bowl is a creative mealtime option that can satisfy a variety of cravings.
+Order fresh teriyaki noodles from Sakura of Japan and enjoy restaurant-quality flavor at home.

 Share: